vapor/docs/2.0/docs/routing/controller.md

-!!! warning
-    This section may contain outdated information.

-# Introduction
+# Basic Controller

 Instead of defining all of your request handling logic as Closures in route files, you may wish to organize this behavior using Controller classes.

 Controllers can group related request handling logic into a single class.
-Controllers are stored in the `Sources/App/Controllers` directory.
+They are normally stored in the `Sources/App/Controllers` directory.

-# Basic Controller

 ## Defining Controllers